agarbuno/agarbuno.github.io/index.md

 <div align="justify">

-Currently I am a postdoctoral scholar at the California Institute of Technology (Caltech).
-I am working in a joint research project between the Department of Computing + Mathematical Sciences (CMS), and the Division of Geological and Planetary Sciences (GPS).
-The broader project is within the Climate Modeling Alliance <a href="https://clima.caltech.edu/">(CliMA)</a>.
-I am contributing towards Data Assimilation and Uncertainty Quantification for complex simulators as the ones encountered in climate modeling and broad engineering applications.
+Currently I am an assistant professor at Instituto Tecnológico Autónomo de México (ITAM).
+I teach courses for the Department of Statistics and the masters programme in Data Science at ITAM.
+I collaborate on the project of the Climate Modeling Alliance <a href="https://clima.caltech.edu/">(CliMA)</a>, in which I am contributing towards Data Assimilation and Uncertainty Quantification for complex simulators as the ones encountered in climate modeling and broad engineering applications.
 My research interests gravitate around Bayesian inverse problems, nonparametric inference, stochastic processes, and numerical analysis.

 <!---I am driven by large scale applications of mathematical models, often
 encountered in numerical optimisation and pattern recognition tasks as in